gaetanserre/Stochastic-Global-Optimization/optims/CMA-ES_notes/notes.typ

                                                         (x_#i_lam^((g+1)) - m^((g)) )^top. $<c_mu>

 This last estimator tends to reproduce the current best points and thus allows a faster convergence.
-However, this estimation method requires a lot of samples and $mu_"eff"$ must be large enough to be reliable.
+However, this estimation method requires a lot of samples for $mu_"eff"$ must be large enough to be reliable.
 The author suggests another method to estimate $C^((g+1))$ that tackles these two issues, the _rank_-$mu$ method.

 == Rank-$mu$ method